From United States

 logo_img

-• Can I drive in Mexico with a Canadian license?
+• Can I drive in Mexico with my Canadian license?

 Can Canadian Citizens Drive in Mexico?